"A shift of season"

 Late March brings a welcome shift of season in our Sydney gardens.

-Sunday, 27 March 2011
+Sunday, 31 March 2024

 Many gardeners in the northern hemisphere, particularly England, have traditionally regarded autumn as a time of senescence and decay in the garden, as early frosts, the rapidly shortening days and reducing light levels there signal a dreary end to the glories of their mild summer season.
 By contrast, because of our geographical location, our fine autumn days in Sydney are relatively long, bright and warm, with big cobalt skies that would make an ex-pat weep, and they bring for us a longed-for relief from the intense heat and humidity of our trying late summer weather.
-The angle and quality of the light changes as the sun arcs lower in the sky, backlighting and side-lighting petals, leaves, seed-heads and spider webs with an incandescent glow; polishing evergreen leaves with extra lustre and casting longer shadows across the garden.
+The angle and quality of the light changes as the sun arcs lower in the sky, backlighting and side-lighting petals, leaves, seed-heads and spider webs with an incandescent glow; polishing evergreen foliage with extra lustre and casting longer shadows across the garden.

 Other discoveries I made today were the emerging foliage of spring bulbs such as Watsonia, Freesia and Babiana, and the baby leaves of thick crops of self-sown spring annuals such as Nigella damescens and Orlaya grandiflora.
 These all added to my feelings of autumn-induced euphoria!